 Farmers involved with the project receive yearly payments for each tree they plant successfully, and additional income as their trees grow.
 As the project areas have grown, tree and plant cover has increased.
 This has meant habitats for important pollinators, such as bees, as well as local wildlife has also increased.

 The project doesn’t just reward farmers for reforestation either; it also encourages sustainable development.
 The project delivers education and training in conservation farming methods.
 This includes teaching farmers about tree spacing, agroforestry, composting and crop rotation to maximise land fertility.
-They are also taught business techniques to maximise the yield of the land.
+They also receive tuition on business techniques to maximise the yield of the land.
 With surplus food to sell, participants have been able to increase their income and improve their quality of life.

 One farmer who works with the Community Reforestation Project, Joyce Myrangi, pictured below, said: